How we can help you pass grades

 We organise a special Associated Board exam session in Camden just after the end of every term.
 To enter your child we need the completed application and payment by the deadline.
-Please send the application form as soon as the teacher says your child is ready, then confirm the booking with a payment before the deadline.
+Please send the application form as soon as the teacher says your child is ready.
+Then confirm the booking with a payment before the deadline.

-Grades 1 - 8 require 100 marks out of 150 to pass.
+Grades 1 - 8 need 100 marks out of 150 to pass.
 Pupils can study in their own time and at their own pace and there is no need to take every grade.
 Many pupils skip a level or enter for strategic grades.

 To enter at grade 6 and above, pupils need to have passed grade 5 theory.

-Exams don't suit all pupils, but for some they provide clear attainable goals and are good for motivation.
+Exams don't suit all pupils, but, for some they provide clear attainable goals and are good for motivation.

 The Music Service enters pupils for practical and theory examinations three times a year.